 Progress rarely deletes problems; it just moves them out of sight.

-Work once lived in one place, a desk, a meeting, a single sheet of paper that held both thought and record.
+Work once lived in one place: a desk, a meeting, a single sheet of paper that held both thought and record.
 You could see everything you were responsible for, the whole picture.
 Then technology promised to unbundle that picture into cleaner parts, each tool efficient on its own and disjointed in combination.

 We didn’t escape complexity; we just made it easier to manage and harder to see.
 And once complexity became invisible, we mistook that for control.